Nawshhh/LBYARCH_MP_2/README.md

 Second Machine Porject of LBYARCH - Introduction to Computer Organization and Architecture Laboratory

 ## Task
 Implement a program that converts the grayscale image representation from int based to float based using C and x86 assembly language.
-Implement the function imgCvtGrayInttoFloat().
+Implement the function imgCvtGrayInttoFloat(). <br>
-Input: height, width, integer pixel values
+Input: height, width, integer pixel values <br>
-Example.
+Example. <br>

 Input:
 height: 3 <br>